ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Set up AWS Storage Gateway to connect with the backup applications using the NFS interface.
 - B. Set up an Amazon EFS file system that connects with the backup applications using the NFS interface.
 - C. Set up an Amazon EFS file system that connects with the backup applications using the iSCSI interface.
-- D. Set up AWS Storage Gateway to connect with the backup applications using the iSCSI-virtual tape library (VTL) interface.
+- ==D. Set up AWS Storage Gateway to connect with the backup applications using the iSCSI-virtual tape library (VTL) interface.==

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/12/#) [  Discussion  **40**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/12/#)